bill-mca/SIBAnetics/Group_Build_Design_Criteria.md

 I think the [X-Box Kinect](https://en.wikipedia.org/wiki/Kinect) might have already had this kind of interface to some of its software.
 I did a bit of research and found that it is called a Natural Interface and there is an open-source SDK called [OpenNI](https://wiki.ros.org/openni).
 We could buy an old X-Box Kinect off ebay for less than $30 and make a novel Natural Interface.

+## Message
+That in the future we will be able to interact with computers in physical ways.

+### Ideals
+# Ideals
+ 1. (AT) Is story-driven
+ 5. (BM) Critical making: the invention, and the making of it, helps us to reflect on current technological paradigms and our own worldviews
+ 6. (SPN) Respecting diversity
+ 7. (AT) Physicality in virtual systems
+ 8. (IL) Is about ways of communicating / That context is part of meaning-making
+ 9. (SPN) Participatory
+ 11. (SPN) Context drives scalability
+ 15. (BM) Computer vision
+ 16. (BM) A really fun and interactive presentation for demo day
+ 17. (BM) Something for demo day that makes people move around

 ## Hippocampus Filing System 🌊🏇🗃
 The way we store documents on our computers is a skewmorph of the way it was done when people used to write stuff down on dead trees 📃.
 I waste a lot of time trying to find documents in my own computer's filing system and when I have shared folders with other people it gets really confusing.
 On the other hand, I can remember where places are very well.
 I've been able to look at maps of cities that I visited, for a few days 5 years ago, and still remember all the places I went and the streets that I walked.
 If you were able to store your digital files in your physical environment as an augmented reality overlay, it'd be a lot easier to find stuff especially if there'd been a long time since you last retrieved it.
 There is evidence that spatial cognition and memory occurs in the [hippocampus](https://en.wikipedia.org/wiki/Hippocampus#Function) and is quite different from other abstract forms of thought.

 This idea isn't super original because there are various tools that allow you to organise geotagged photos this way.
 Extending it to other types of media and making the location arbitrary wrt composition is nove but might also greatly reduce the utility.

+### Message
+Computers can be designed to better enable human's to realise their full capability.

+# Ideals
+ 1. (AT) Is story-driven
+ 5. (BM) Critical making: the invention, and the making of it, helps us to reflect on current technological paradigms and our own worldviews
+ 6. (SPN) Respecting diversity
+ 7. (AT) Physicality in Virtual systems
+ 8. (IL) Is about ways of communicating / That context is part of meaning-making
+ 10. (SPN) Question the scalability
+ 11. (SPN) Context drives scalability

 ### Components
 - (physical) The only physical component is the geography of planet earth.